 Choosing alternatives to coal tar-based pavement sealcoats: Guidance for property owners, associations and managers

-When you are considering a surface seal for short-term pavement maintenance, the Minnesota Pollution Control Agency (MPCA) urges you to seek out alternatives to coal tar-based sealcoats which are safer for human health and the environment.
+If you are located in any of the locations listed on the following fact sheet, you cannot use coal tar-based sealcoats: Summary of Coal Tar-based Sealant Bans/Restrictions in the U.S. .
+If you are located elsewhere and are considering a surface seal for short-term pavement maintenance, the Minnesota Pollution Control Agency (MPCA) and Great Lakes-area partners urge you to seek out alternatives to coal tar-based sealcoats which are safer for human health and the environment.
 Protect your environment AND your pavement.

 Please send information on new products or suggestions on this guidance to Al Innes at email@example.com.

 The MPCA is not positioned to evaluate, recommend or provide a list of specific products.
 Product attributes and best practices provided here come from the input of pavement experts, but their individual recommendations — and those of other experts and contractors — might vary somewhat from this Guidance.

 It is the buyer’s responsibility to be informed and ask good questions about products and application practices.

 Sealcoat definitions (click on bar to expand)

 “Sealcoats” are mixtures of liquids and solid additives which are brushed or sprayed on asphalt pavement.
 They may include a layer of gravel but most homeowners understand the term as liquid-only.
 Properly applied, they cure into a layer which seals out moisture and oxygen which break down the underlying asphalt.
 They are a lower-cost treatment which can last two to four years, depending on the product, and extend the life of the pavement.
 Some owners use them to maintain a uniform black appearance to their paved surfaces.